laravel/docs/upgrade.md

 <a name="email-verification-route-change"></a>
 #### Email Verification Route Change

-**Likelihood Of Impact: High**
+**Likelihood Of Impact: Medium**

-The route path for verifying emails has changed in 6.x from: `/email/verify/{id}` to `/email/verify/{id}/{hash}`

-This means that any verification emails that were sent out prior to upgrading to 6.x will no longer be valid and will go to a 404 page.
+The route path for verifying emails has changed from `/email/verify/{id}` to `/email/verify/{id}/{hash}`.
+Any email verification emails that were sent prior to upgrading to Laravel 6.x will not longer be valid and will display a 404 page.
+If you wish, you may define a route matching the old verification URL path and display an informative message for your users that asks them to re-verify their email address.

 <a name="helpers"></a>
 ### Helpers